-Methods and techniques of transmitting blueprints to building material needs and computing costs of the materials needed in the construction of cement and masonry structures. (formerly PCM 50)
+Methods and techniques of transmitting blueprints to building material needs and computing costs of the materials needed in the construction of cement and masonry structures.

 GTC 60 Building Materials / 3 cr. hrs. / 3 periods

 A study of the properties, grading and cost of materials, hardware and supplies commonly used in the construction of commercial and residential structures.